 How to Display JavaScript object with examples

-Sometimes, During JavaScript application development, We want to debug and display the JavaScript object in the console.
+During JavaScript application development, there are instances when we need to debug and display JavaScript objects in the console.

-The object contains enumerated keys and values enclosed with parenthesis.
+These objects contain enumerated keys and values enclosed within parentheses.

 var obj = {